AnthonyMastrean/anthonymastrean.github.com/_posts/2013-04-29-action-at-a-distance.md

 date: 2013-04-29 00:00
 ---

-I told them not to touch that code without doing some analysis... what could it possibly break?
+I told them not to touch the power management code without doing some analysis... what could it possibly break?

 ![power]({{ site.url }}/assets/images/power.png)